kendeveloper1/qaiotdb-challenge2022/README.md

       - Location/s info ->  "name": "Earth (Replacement Dimension)", "type": "Planet", "dimension": "Replacement Dimension","population" 230
       - Episode/s info  ->  "episode_name": "Pickle Rick", "episode_id": "S03E03", "characters_count": 15

-Feel free to select the output format that fits better the outputs under your understanding.
+Feel free to select the output format that fits better for the outputs under your understanding.

-###  Task 1, Designing a test plan
+###  Task 2, Designing a test plan

-  Write a test plan for the API Rest data.
+*   Write a test plan for the API Rest data.
 Test cases must be self-descriptive.
-  If necessary, note down any descriptions or clarifications.
+*   If necessary, note down any descriptions or clarifications.
-  The organisation and format of the test plan are at your discretion.
-Be careful not to overemphasise the importance of prioritising tests!
+*   The organisation and format of the test plan are at your discretion.
+*   Be careful not to overemphasise the importance of prioritising tests!
-  The prioritisation of tests is important.
+*   The prioritisation of tests is important.

-###  Task 2, Integration testing (you own code)
+###  Task 3, Integration testing (TEST you own code)

-  Develop simple test cases using any tool/framework of your choice.
+* Develop simple test cases using any tool/framework of your choice.
-  The objective is to test simple function and its integration with the endpoints, i.e. ensure the basic correctness of the REST API.
+* The objective is to test simple function and its integration with the endpoints, i.e. ensure the basic correctness of the REST API.

-###  Task 3, end-to-end testing
+###  Extra Task, *Think* about how to improve your tasks

+*   What kind of improvements you would make to ensure the quality of the SuT, which testing phases you would and would not do and why.
-  Design and develop some end-to-end tests for the REST API of the API; you can use any automation framework to do this.
+*   If you can use any automation framework to do this which one will you select and why.
-  Any automation framework can be used for this task.
+*   Task 2 and Task 3.
+Once completed, you can expand them as you see fit: new data, new tests, new data, new tests, non-functional specifications, security, CICD, framework improvements, etc. ......
+There is a lot to do.

 Remember.
 It is not necessary to test everything, there are always new tests to design and develop.
 There are always new tests to design and develop, so we recommend that you work on the design of the initial test plan during the development of Tasks 2 and 3.
-Task 2 and Task 3.
-Once completed, you can expand them as you see fit: new data, new tests, new new data, new tests, non-functional specifications, security, CICD, framework improvements, etc. framework improvements, etc. ......
-There is a lot to do.
 I hope the code is clear and straightforward!
 Good luck.